cong666/SpringElasticsearchImmoWebEn/README.md

 ### Purpose of this application

-Try to create the search engine using ElasticSearch for the real estate website, I am sure that we can do that by using ES
+It's intresting to see how ElasticSearch work and how to create the search engine using ElasticSearch for the real estate website.

+### TODO

+  - The Frond-end need to be improved.